cyrillef/Maya-PyQt-Scripts/README.md

 # Maya-PyQt-Scripts
 Scripts to easily build PyQt for Maya

+## Maya 2019
+Maya 2019 includes most of the tools we need to build PyQt without the need of compiling Qt source & tools - so there is no need to rebuild Qt for Maya 2019.
+There are some changes since PyQt5.11, you may want to check out the new guide if you are compiling with the latest PyQt5.

 ## Maya 2018
 Maya 2018 includes most of the tools we need to build PyQt without the need of compiling Qt source & tools - so there is no need to rebuild Qt for Maya 2018